Automorphisms of Abelian Varieties and Principal Polarizations: Objects Of Our Interest

-In this section, we use the flat structure of a surface to compute the period matrix.
-We will look at the simplest case where $n = 3$ and $d_1 = 1.$ Then, since $\sum d_i = d,$ a cone metric with cone angles $\frac{2 \pi}{d}(d_1, d_2, d_3)$ is admissible.
-Let $Y$ be a sphere with such cone angles.
-We construct $X$ with $d$ copies of $Y,$ which yields a flat structure on $X.$ Figure~\ref{fig: 124_flat} shows the flat structure of Klein's quartic.
+In this section, we use the flat structure of a surface to compute the period matrix of a given curve.
+We will look at the simplest case where $n = 3$ and $d_1 = 1.$ Then, since $\sum d_i = d,$ a cone metric with cone angles $\frac{2 \pi}{d}(d_1, d_2, d_3)$ is admissible. $Y$ is topologically equivalent to a doubled triangle with angles $\frac{2 \pi}{d}(d_1, d_2, d_3)$ so we construct $C$ with $d$ copies of $Y,$ which yields a flat structure on $C.$

-The identification of edges are via parallel translations, which verifies that the cone metric is admissible.
-Identification of parallel edges yields closed cycles and the cyclicity gives away a homology basis with the following intersection matrix
+The identification of edges on Figure~\ref{fig:125_flat} are via Euclidean translations, which verifies that the cone metric is admissible.
+Translations yield closed cycles on the surface from which we get a homology basis with the following intersection matrix

-Furthermore, we can produce flat structures that arise from $\omega_2$ and $\omega_3$ which are achieved from multipliers.
-The following period matrix is computed using the method from \cite{kw}